frank038/wbar/README.md

 Wbar is a panel to be used under wayland, if the display server support the layer-shell protocols.
 All the wlroots based window managers should support wbar.

 There is a Gtk3 and a Gtk4 version of wbar.
+The Gkt4 version is preferred.

 Features:
 - graphical configurator